Code-Cornelius/CorAI/priv_lib_ml/Tutorial_save_load_net.md

 ### 2. Loading a net
-A net can be loaded using the `load_net` function. todo explain how it works, the dict, what is net here, a class, initialised object with untrained parameters (i think the latter)
+A net can be loaded using the `load_net` function. todo explain how it works, the dict, what is net here, initialised object with untrained parameters (I think the latter)
 ```python
 net.load_net(path)
 ```